hfanss2/material-plus/README.md

 ```
 Download to themes folder
-Cut the folders 'source','_config.yml', and 'package.json'to the root directory of the blog
+Cut all the contents of the default folder - source folder, config. yml, package. json to the root directory of the blog
 Open the command line and execute the following command:
 npm update
 ```